cryoem-sweden/docs/acq/loading.rst

 1. With a pair of tweezers, take up a c clip from its center.
 2. Gently insert it into the clipping tool.
-3. Puch the sides of the c clip to the clipping tool wall.
+3. Push the sides of the c clip to the clipping tool wall.
-4. Gently puch the clipping tool onto the filter paper .
+4. Gently push the clipping tool onto the filter paper .
 5. Check top of the clipping tool to locate the c clip.